guigomcha/alumet-user-book/src/installation/install.md

 ../target/debug/alumet-local-agent
 ```

-Alumet will then start to observe your machine.
+Alumet will start to monitor various hardware and software components.

 ## Required privileges